saidsurucu/rlang-mcp-python/README.md

 # Python R-Server MCP

-A comprehensive Model Context Protocol (MCP) server for R data visualization and analysis, built with Python and FastMCP.
+A secure, Docker-based Model Context Protocol (MCP) server for R data visualization and analysis, built with Python and FastMCP.

 **What is this?** This tool allows you to perform statistical analysis in R through natural language conversations with LLM models like Claude.
-Instead of writing R code manually, you can simply describe what analysis you want, and the AI will execute R scripts, create visualizations, and analyze your data for you.
+All R code is executed in secure Docker containers, ensuring complete isolation and security.

 **Key Benefits:**
 - 🗣️ **Natural Language Interface**: Chat with AI to perform complex statistical analyses
+- 🐳 **Secure Docker Execution**: All R code runs in isolated containers for maximum security
 - 📊 **Automatic R Execution**: AI runs R code and returns results without you writing code
 - 📁 **Direct File Access**: Mount local directories so AI can work with your Excel/CSV files
 - 📈 **Publication-Ready Plots**: Generate professional ggplot2 visualizations through conversation
+- ⚡ **Smart Caching**: Results are cached for instant repeated operations
 - 🔄 **Interactive Analysis**: Ask follow-up questions and refine your analysis iteratively

 *🌐 [Türkçe](README_TR.md) | **English***